Hornbills in The Gambia

 Want to know some interesting Factoids?

-There are fifty species of Hornbill.
+There are sixty-two species of Hornbill, thirty-two of which are in Asia and the rest in Africa.
 The smallest is the Red-billed dwarf hornbill measuring up to 30 cm and the largest is the Southern-ground hornbill measuring up to 100 cm.

 How do they sound?